fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    kubectl get ingress controller-ingress -w
    ```

-8. Once the `ADDRESS` matches the External IP, the Etcd will be accessible on
+8. Once the `ADDRESS` matches the External IP, the etcd will be accessible on
    `http://etcd.YOUR_DOMAIN_HERE:80` and the Prometheus will be accessible on
    `http://prometheus.YOUR_DOMAIN_HERE:80`.